-- This training session is designed to be presented in two hours, to include a 10 minute break.
+- This training session is designed to be presented in one full day (about 5 hours including breaks) or two half day sessions.
+To allow some flexibility for discussion, precise timings are not provided, although as a guide, each dimension of the model should be covered within about 40 minutes.
 The amount of material to be covered requires the trainer to maintain a fairly brisk pace. - The training session introduces relevant ideas from attachment theory and the five dimensions of the Secure Base model for schools.
-Each dimension is explored in turn, with accompanying examples and three short group exercises. - The final part of the session provides pointers to discuss applying the model to the practice, policies and ethos of their school. - This script should be used in conjunction with the PPT presentation, The Secure Base model: a training day for primary schools, www.ac.uk/providingasecurebase/resources. - When presenting, the trainer is expected to read the heading and text from the PowerPoints, and add additional information from the notes, as seems helpful/appropriate.
+Each dimension is explored in turn, with an accompanying participatory exercise. - The final part of the session allows participants to discuss applying the model to the practice, policies and ethos of their school. - This script should be used in conjunction with the PPT presentation, The Secure Base model: a training day for primary schools, www.ac.uk/providingasecurebase/resources. - When presenting, the trainer is expected to read the heading and text from the PowerPoints, and add additional information from the notes, as seems helpful/appropriate.